sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 Generating MetaFrames
 =====================

 One of the main functionalities of MetaSynth is the functionality to create a :obj:`MetaFrame <metasynth.dataset.MetaFrame>`, an object which captures the essential aspects of the dataset, including variable names, types, data types, the percentage of missing values, and distribution attributes. :obj:`MetaFrame <metasynth.dataset.MetaFrame>` objects essentially capture all the information needed to generate a synthetic dataset that aligns with the original dataset.
-MetaSynth can later use this information to generate a synthetic dataset that aligns with the original dataset.

 .. image:: /images/pipeline_estimation_simple.png
    :alt: MetaFrame Generation Flow
    :align: center

+.. admonition:: Want to learn more?

+   This page focuses on using MetaSynth to generate MetaFrames.
+If you're interested in learning more about how MetaFrames are generated behind the scenes and the assumptions involved, see the :doc:`/about/metasynth_in_detail` page for details.

 Basics
 ------